bitrise-io/devcenter/docs/ios/code-signing.md

 The value you provide for these inputs will be passed to `xcodebuild` as `CODE_SIGN_IDENTITY` and `PROVISIONING_PROFILE`.

-**Now, the important bit: what can make your life much easier** (especially if you generate an iOS app with multiple, different code signing configuration (e.g. if you want to generate both an Ad-Hoc and an App Store signed `ipa`)):
+**Now, the important bit, that can make your life much easier** (especially if you generate an iOS app with multiple, different code signing configuration (e.g. if you want to generate both an Ad-Hoc and an App Store signed `ipa`)):